lbastigk/Nebulite/README.md

 ### Mathematical expressions

-Nebulite offers all mathematical operations from [Tinyexpr](https://github.com/codeplea/tinyexpr) as well as the following custom operators:
+Nebulite offers all mathematical operations from [Tinyexpr](https://github.com/codeplea/tinyexpr) as well as integer casting with '$i(...)' and the following custom operators:
 ```cpp
 gt(a,b)   : a > b
 lt(a,b)   : a < b